KART: Parameterization of Privacy Leakage Scenarios from Pre-trained Language Models: Related Work

 \subsection{Security of clinical records}

-In general, the security of data is not ensured by deleting attributes that determine alone the exact person from whom the data originated, such as names, addresses, and phone numbers.
-The data can still be re-identified using other attributes in combination with external databases. \citet{k-anonymity} has proposed to delete or generalize attributes such as birth dates and zip codes so that the same values repeatedly appear to prevent re-identification.
+Data is not secure after only deleting attributes that alone can determine from whom the data originated, such as names or IDs.
+The data can still be re-identified using remaining attributes and external data.~\citet{k-anonymity} proposed the deletion or generalization of attributes to prevent re-identification.

-Clinical records must be dealt with utmost care as they contain sensitive health information regarding the past, present, and possible future medical history of patients and their families, as well as secrets that the patients do not wish to disclose beyond the health care process \cite{ehr_privacy_review,bigdata_review}.
-The inappropriate disclosure of health information does harm to patients, physically through biases in education or employment, or mentally through the spread of disgraceful secrets.
-Moreover, lists of vulnerable people for marketing can be obtained from the leaked information \cite{privacy_medical_big_data}.

-In the US, the medical information for research purposes is mainly regulated based on the following laws: the Federal Common Rule for human subject research and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-The HIPAA Privacy Rule\footnote{https://www.hhs.gov/hipaa/for-professionals/privacy/index.html} refers to the pieces of sensitive information in clinical records as protected health information (PHI).
-The PHI covers identifiable health information of patients and their relatives, including clinical history, clinical test results, or genomes.
-Moreover, other general identifiers, such as names, addresses, and phone numbers, are included in PHI if linked with health information.
-Under the HIPAA Privacy Rule, 18 identifiers \cite{hipaa} must be removed from clinical records for the second usage.
-For details, refer to Appendix \ref{sec:18-identifiers}.
+Clinical records must be handled carefully as they contain sensitive health information that patients do not wish to spread unnecessarily~\cite{ehr_privacy_review,bigdata_review}.
+Improper disclosure may lead to mental pain, biases in education and employment, and target marketing to vulnerable people~\cite{privacy_medical_big_data}.
+In the United States, the research use of health information is mainly regulated by the Federal Common Rule for human subject research and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+The HIPAA Privacy Rule\footnote{\url{https://www.hhs.gov/hipaa/for-professionals/privacy/index.html}} refers to sensitive clinical information as protected health information (PHI), such as clinical history, clinical test results, and genomes.
+General identifiers such as names and addresses are also PHI if linked with health information.
+The HIPAA Privacy Rule obligates the 18 identifiers listed in Appendix \ref{sec:18-identifiers} to be removed from clinical records for the second usage~\cite{hipaa}.